-It sounds counter-intuitive, but the best way to win high quality clients and get more freelance consulting jobs is to try to convince them not to work with you.
+It sounds counterintuitive, but the best way to win high quality clients and get more freelance consulting jobs may be to convince them not to work with you.
 This thought flips the general psychology of business owners on its head.

-Usually when you talk to a prospect you spend your time telling them how awesome you are.
+Usually you talk to a prospective client about how awesome you are.
 You tell them about the amazing projects you’ve done and the problems you’ve solved for past clients.

-You do this all to make them believe that you are indeed the best person to complete their project.
+You do this all to make them believe that you are indeed the best freelance consultant to complete their project.
 Once they’ve heard how amazing you are, clearly you’ll be the choice for their project.

-Approaching your clients this way is entirely wrong.
-You’d be much better off to convince them that they don’t want to work with you.
+This approach to getting more consulting work is entirely wrong.
+You’d be much better off convincing them that they don’t want to work with you.
 By using the four tactics below, you will win more freelance consulting jobs with less effort.

 Good freelance consultants aren’t cheap.
 They’re in demand.
 They have limited time.
 They bring lots of value to their customers and that huge amount of value costs more than the average freelance consultant.

-As with the rest of the tactics, you will certainly have some people agree with you and use a cheaper alternative.
-This is exactly what you want.
-If they wanted a cheaper alternative they would have spent time trying to drill you down on pricing.
+This is actually a good thing for your freelance consulting business in the long run.
+If they wanted a cheaper alternative they would have spent time trying to drive you down on pricing.
 Clients that start by telling you how much cheaper you can do the work don’t truly value you as the expert that you are.
 It’s going to take way more work to make the project go smoothly than with a client that values your expertise.

 Let them go happily.